PopoHe0105/jihe0479_9103_tut9/README.md

 ```
 ---

-# quiz 9
+# Week 9 quiz
 ## Part 1: Imaging Technique Inspiration
 ### The source of inspiration I chose is the works of illustrator moon.
 Her pictures often feature a main tone of pinkish purple, complemented by soft halos and dreamlike compositions.
 In this picture, the star vending machine and the floating light spots form a wonderful sense of space.
 This "fantastical and gentle" visual effect is very much in line with the atmosphere of the interactive story I want to create.
-Therefore, I hope to draw on her style of color gradation and luminous elements in the project.
+Therefore, I hope to draw on her style of color gradation and luminous elements in the project. ^^
-- Item 1
+- The Mysterious Vending Machine of Stars
 ![An image of Yuexia](readmeImages/quiz9-1.jpg)
-- Item 2
+- The Star Guest Who Lives Inside an Orange
 ![An image of Yuexia](readmeImages/quiz9-2.jpg)
-- Item 3
+- A Sweet Orange Dream on Blue Pudding
 ![An image of Yuexia](readmeImages/quiz9-3.jpg)
-- Item 4
+- A wandering little house
 ![An image of Yuexia](readmeImages/quiz9-4.jpg)
-- Item 5
+- The Melody of Stars Echoes Through the Forest
 ![An image of Yuexia](readmeImages/quiz9-5.jpg)
 ## Part 2: Coding Technique Exploration
 ### To achieve the floating stars and soft light effects in the illustration, I selected two p5.js examples as technical references.